 At 31 December 2023, the Board of Santander UK Group Holdings plc consisted of the Chair (independent on appointment), four INEDs, one Executive Director (ED) and two GNEDs.
 The Santander UK plc Board, at 31 December 2023, consisted of the Chair (independent on appointment), six INEDs, one ED and three GNEDs.
-As a result of revisions made to our ringfencing governance rule modifications, from 1 January 2024 the membership of the Board and Board Committees of Santander UK Group Holdings plc are now fully aligned with those of Santander UK plc.
+As a result of revisions made to our ring-fencing governance rule modifications, from 1 January 2024 the membership of the Board and Board Committees of Santander UK Group Holdings plc are now fully aligned with those of Santander UK plc.
 The Boards currently consist of the Chair (independent on appointment), six INEDs, one ED and three GNEDs.
 Angel Santodomingo will be appointed as an ED once regulatory approval has been received.

-Biographies of the Directors are included in the Shareholder information section.
+Biographies of the Directors are available at aboutsantander.co.uk, which does not form part of this Annual Report.
 The letters of appointment for INEDs and GNEDs are available at the Company's registered office and at the Annual General Meeting.